Frequently Asked Questions

 How can the criteria used for evaluating the programs be fair to all areas (such as smaller programs)?

 The academic and administrative prioritization teams will have responsibility for selecting the criteria and weightings that will be used to evaluate programs.
 They will be responsible for ensuring that the criteria are appropriate for identifying the strengths of all programs.
-All criteria are weighted differently; for example, “significance to the university” may be weighted higher than some of the monetary criteria.
+All criteria are weighted differently.
 It is likely that different programs will score differently under different criteria depending on their characteristics and relative strengths.

 How do you ensure that task force members don’t simply lobby to protect their own areas?